Table of Contents

 Using micellar water as a cleanser can help remove excess sebum and dissolve impurities without drying out your skin.
 To use micellar water as a cleanser, take a cotton ball or cotton pad and gently swipe it across your face.
 No rinsing is required here — you can go ahead with the next step in your skincare routine after cleansing!

-You can use micellar water if you have skin that gets easily irritated by a strong face wash.
+You can use any skin care brands of micellar water if you have skin that gets easily irritated by a strong face wash.
 If you’re not quite sure about the face cleanser you’re currently using, check out our guide to the different types and how often you should be washing.

 2. As a Makeup Remover

 What happens if you wear heavy makeup?
 Or you’re out and about and need to retouch?
 Use micellar water.
 One of the biggest benefits of micellar water is that it removes makeup without rubbing, tugging, or pulling at your skin (I’m looking at you, cleansing wipes).

 Because micellar cleansing water has tiny oil-attracting molecules, it can delicately lift the oil and grease on our skin, removing makeup in just a few seconds.
 You can use a soft cloth or a cotton ball to gently dab micellar water onto the makeup you want to remove and wait for the micellar water to work its magic!
 Make sure you don’t try any harsh rubbing as this can not only irritate your skin, but make the makeup spread even more.